neha-r-p/Blockchain/client_mining_p/README.md

 *Client Mining*
 Create a client application that will:
-* Get the last block from the server
+* X Get the last block from the server
 * Run the `proof_of_work` function until a valid proof is found, validating or rejecting each attempt.
 Use a copy of `valid_proof` to assist.
 * Print messages indicating that this has started and finished.
 * Modify it to generate proofs with *6* leading zeroes.